betaglot/plantabeta/docs/app/BetaGraph.md

 All modules are interdependent

-All ViaSkill have Neuro property dependencies
+All ViaFactor have Neuro property dependencies

 Each BetaInstance is different.
 The Beta that a user is experiencing changes each BetaInstance.